simbulus-io/PyBounce/README.md

-# Python Bounce Project
+# Python Bounce

-This starter project is a single-file python script, bounce.py.
+This project is a single-file python script, bounce.py.
-It creates an animation of a ball moving through a 2D space with matplotlib.
+It creates a matplotlib animation of a ball moving through a 2D space.

-The project is already setup be run in one of two environments.
+The project is pre-setup be run in either of two environments.

 It can be run directly from a locally installed python environment, or it can be run within a docker container.
-These two options are described below.
+Each of these two options are described below.
 You can choose whichever option works better, given your existing environment.

 ## 1. Running in a local Python environement